Rishibalani3/ThinkSync/DEPLOYMENT_FIXES.md

 ## Troubleshooting

 ### Cookies still not being set
+- **CRITICAL**: Verify `app.set('trust proxy', 1)` is set in app.js (already done)
-- Verify `CORS_ORIGIN` is set correctly in Railway
+- Verify `CORS_ORIGIN` is set correctly in Railway: `https://thinksync.me`
 - Check that backend URL uses HTTPS (required for Secure cookies)
 - Verify `SESSION_SECRET` is set
+- Verify `NODE_ENV=production` is set in Railway
 - Check browser console for cookie warnings
+- Test the `/api/v1/test-session` endpoint to see if sessions work

 ### 401 Errors after login
-- Verify cookies are being sent in requests (check Network tab)
+- Verify cookies are being sent in requests (check Network tab > Headers > Request Headers)
 - Check that `withCredentials: true` is set in axios config (already done)
 - Verify CORS allows credentials
+- Check browser DevTools > Application > Cookies to see if `thinksync.sid` is present
+- Verify the cookie has `SameSite=None; Secure` attributes

+### Session not persisting
+- Check Railway logs for "Session save error" messages
+- Verify database connection is working (sessions are stored in PostgreSQL)
+- Check that `user_sessions` table exists in database
+- Test with `/api/v1/test-session` endpoint

 ### Vercel 404 on refresh
 - Ensure `vercel.json` is in the frontend root directory